Medical Laboratory Scientist

 Chances better for highly skilled scientists

-Most medical laboratory scientists are employed by hospitals and private laboratory services.
+Most medical laboratory scientists work for hospitals and private laboratory services.

 Other employers include: